Current VCNG leadership for the term 1 July 2015 through 30 June 2017:

 Community Service (Team RWB):

 Jase Baese was born and raised in New Braunfels, Texas.
 After graduating from Trinity University in San Antonio in 1994 with a B.S. in Business Administration, he was commissioned as a Second Lieutenant in the Ordnance Branch of the U.S. Army.
 Jase served a three year assignment in Germany, including six months in Bosnia-Herzegovina as part of IFOR/SFOR.
 Jase has worked at Cornell University and lived in Lansing since 1998, he is currently an Information Technology professional in the College of Agriculture and Life Sciences at Cornell University.
-Jase has been the Team Red, White and Blue Ithaca community captain since February of 2014 and encourages anyone interested in health and fitness, no matter what level you are at, to connect with Team RWB.
+Jase has been the captain for the Ithaca Team Red, White and Blue community since February of 2014 and encourages anyone interested in health and fitness, no matter what level you are at, to connect with Team RWB.